 - Identify your requirements internally.

-- Find a few MSP that you like.
+- Find a few MSPs that you like.

 - Schedule a baseline assessment with your top picks.